-When registering the first wireless device, the second LED will go red signifying there is no wired communication available, then the third LED will start flashing while the wireless network resets.
-Please wait approximately 30 seconds (until all LEDs turn green, signifying a successful network reset) after registering the first device, before attempting any other tasks.
+When registering the first wireless device, the second LED will shift to red signifying there is no wired communication available, then the third LED will start flashing while the wireless network resets.
+It is reccomended that you wait approximately 30 seconds (until all LEDs turn green, signifying a successful network reset) after registering the first device, before attempting any other tasks.

-If the WDL SLOT is written to incorrectly, a "MODBUS IO error message" is returned.
+If the WDL SLOT is written to incorrectly, a "Modbus IO error message" is returned.